Setup a production-ready exim/dovecot server

 auth_debug = yes

-• Watch dovecot log with tail -f /var/log/syslog
+- Watch dovecot log with

 TODO

-• There are two ways of storing emails in the Linux OS: mbox and maildir.
+- There are two ways of storing emails in the Linux OS: mbox and maildir.
 They are both used widely and are not compatible with the other.

 Personally, I would recommend maildir over mbox (in short, maildir is more structure and safer).
 In this post, I have introduced to change dovecot config from using mbox to maildir.
 And, in my installation, Exim uses maildir by default.
 However, according to @Solaris (see his comment at the end), in some distributions, mbox is the default for Exim.
-I will investigate the detection and configuration of exim for this latter.
+I will investigate the detection and configuration of exim for this latter. - Test if exim/dovecot requires a restart if TLS cert keys change.
+Hint: use openssl s_client to reveal the current certificates. (refer Test SMTP/IMAP(S)/POP3(S) configuration from the command line)

-• Support multiple domains
+- Support multiple domains

-• Periodically backup to AWS s3.
+- Periodically backup to AWS s3.